rdmurphy/create-clone/README.md

 ## Setup

+`create-clone` requires at least Node 10 to run.

 This library expects to be used in a global context and makes the most sense when installed globally.

 ```sh